top of page

 If you don't have insurance coverage for ABA therapy, you still have options:

-1. Florida Medicaid If your child has a disability, they may qualify for Medicaid regardless of family income through:
+If your child has a disability, they may qualify for Medicaid regardless of family income through:

 • Social Security Income (SSI) for children